 On this day in music history: October 8, 1980 – “Remain In Light”, the fourth album by Talking Heads is released.
 Produced by Brian Eno, it is recorded at Compass Point Studios in The Bahamas and Sigma Sound Studios in New York City from July – August 1980.
 The bands third and final collaboration with producer Brian Eno, many of the albums songs are inspired by experiments with African polyrhythms and recording the basic tracks in pieces then looping and editing the final results.
 Talking Heads also bring in outside musicians such as King Crimson guitarist Adrian Belew and singer Nona Hendryx.
 The final product is a genre defying and innovative work that receives great praise from fans and critics alike.
 The albums distinctive cover artwork, features photos of the four band members with red computer rendered masks obscuring their faces (except for their eyes, noses, and mouths).
 The design is created by drummer Chris Frantz and bassist Tina Weymouth in cooperation with Walter Bender from MIT (Massachusetts Institute Of Technology).
 The process involved in creating the computer generated rendering, proves to be very arduous and time consuming, due to the limited amount of computer memory available.
 It spins off two singles including the classic “Once In A Lifetime” (#103 Pop).
 In 2006, the album is remastered and reissued with four unfinished outtakes from the original recording sessions in 2006.
 The same year, it is also reissued as a 180 gram vinyl LP by Rhino Records.
+In November of 2018, the album is reissued as a limited edition pressing (5,500 copies), on red vinyl for Black Friday Record Store Day.
 “Remain In Light” peaks at number nineteen on the Billboard Top 200, and is certified Gold in the US by the RIAA.

 On this day in music history: September 5, 1988 – “Peepshow”, the ninth album by Siouxsie & The Banshees is released.
 Produced by Siouxsie And The Banshees and Mike Hedges, it is recorded at Marcus Recording Studios in London from January – March 1988.
 The pioneering British post punk/goth rock bands first album of all new material in over two years, it is the first to introduce new members keyboardist Martin McCarrick and guitarist Jon Klein who replace guitarist and keyboardist John Valentine Carruthers.
 It spins off three singles including “The Killing Jar” (#2 Modern Rock) and the innovative, backwards masking track “Peek-a-Boo” (#1 Modern Rock, #53 Pop) which is the first single to top the newly established Modern Rock chart in Billboard Magazine.
 The songs chorus quote from the 30’s Tin Pan Alley pop song “Jeepers Creepers” (written by Harry Warren and Johnny Mercer), resulting in the band giving the authors a co-writing credit to avoid legal action.
 “Peek-a-Boo” is also supported by a visually striking music video, becoming an MTV favorite, breaking out from the channels alternative rock program “120 Minutes” into heavier rotation.
 The album is remastered and reissued on CD in 2014, with three additional bonus tracks.
-“Peepshow” peaks at number sixty eight on the Billboard Top 200, becoming the bands second highest charting album in the US.
+Out of print on vinyl since its original release, it is remastered and reissued as a 180 gram LP in December of 2018.
+“Peepshow” peaks at number sixty eight on the Billboard Top 200 becoming the bands second highest charting album in the US.